qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 ### Caveats :id=caveats

 Currently, `LT()` and `MT()` are limited to the [Basic Keycode set](keycodes_basic.md), meaning you can't use keycodes like `LCTL()`, `KC_TILD`, or anything greater than `0xFF`.
-Specifically, Specifically, dual function keys like `LT` and `MT` use a 16 bit keycode.
+Specifically, dual function keys like `LT` and `MT` use a 16 bit keycode.
 4 bits are used for the function identifier, the next 12 are divided into the parameters.
 Layer Tap uses 4 bits for the layer (and is why it's limited to layers 0-16, actually), while Mod Tap does the same, 4 bits for the identifier, 4 bits for which mods are used, and all of them use 8 bits for the keycode.
-Because of this, the keycode used is limited to `0xFF` (0-255), which are the basic keycodes, only.
+Because of this, the keycode used is limited to `0xFF` (0-255), which are the basic keycodes only.

-Expanding this would be ... complicated, at best.
-Moving to a 32 bit keycode would solve a lot of this, but would double the amount of space that the keymap matrix uses.
+Expanding this would be complicated, at best.
+Moving to a 32-bit keycode would solve a lot of this, but would double the amount of space that the keymap matrix uses.
 And it could potentially cause issues, too.
 If you need to apply modifiers to your tapped keycode, [Tap Dance](feature_tap_dance.md#example-5-using-tap-dance-for-advanced-mod-tap-and-layer-tap-keys) can be used to accomplish this.

 Additionally, if at least one right-handed modifier is specified in a Mod Tap or Layer Tap, it will cause all modifiers specified to become right-handed, so it is not possible to mix and match the two.